 It is our responsibility to carry out safety checks to your heating system.
-As your landlord we have a legal duty to carry out a check on your Gas/Oil heating system before you move in and every 12 months after that.
+As your landlord we have a legal duty to carry out a check before you move in and every 12 months after that for gas central heating systems.
+This process also applies to oil heating systems.
 Electric heating systems will form part of our property electrical safety checks.

-We, via our Contractor, will write to you with an appointment time before your annual service is due.
+We will write to you with an appointment time before your annual service is due.